rspamd/rspamd/doc/modules/multimap.md

 * `dnsbl` - matches source IP against some DNS blacklist (consider using [RBL](rbl.html) module for this)
 * `url` - matches URLs in messages against maps
 * `filename` - matches attachment filename against map
+* `content` - matches specific content of a message (e.g. headers, body or even a full message) against some map, usually regular expressions map

 DNS maps are legacy and are not encouraged to use in new projects (use [rbl](rbl.html) for that).